Veteran & Military Students

 A veteran may request a deferment (promissory note) through the VA Enrollment Certification in MyUWF or at the MVRC for the amount of tuition and fees.
 The MVRC will submit the approved promissory note to the Cashier's Office prior to the fee payment due date.
 Failure to request a deferment and/or make payment by the deferment due date will result in the assessment of a $100 late payment fee.
 Students who do not make payment or request a deferment may have their registration canceled.
 Students whose registration is canceled due to non-payment may appeal for reinstatement and will be assessed a $200 reinstatement fee.
 If a student has available financial aid, it will be used prior to the posting of the deferment to pay tuition, fees and other charges.

 The University reserves the right to deny deferments to students with delinquent balances.

 Congressman C.W.
 “Bill” Young Veteran Tuition Waiver

 Honorably discharged veterans of the United States Armed Forces, the United States Reserve Forces, or the National Guard who physically reside in Florida while enrolled in the institution are eligible for a waiver of out-of-state fees.
 The veteran must present to the University a copy of the Department of Defense Form 214 (DD-214) and documentation as proof that the veteran physically resides in Florida.
 Application is required at the beginning of each academic year.
 Submit the Veteran Out of State Waiver application online through MyUWF.
 Dependents using VA education benefits will need to submit the Veteran Dependent Out of State Waiver application online through MyUWF.

 Active Duty Military Waiver

-Active duty members of the United States Armed Forces residing or stationed outside of the state is eligible for a waiver of out-of-state fees.
+Active duty members of the United States Armed Forces residing or stationed outside of the state are eligible for a waiver of out-of-state fees.
 The student must submit a copy of their military ID card and current orders with the completed waiver application.
 Submit the Active Duty Military Waiver application online through MyUWF.

 Military Honor Waiver